MyEtherWallet Review Review 2021 - Is It Safe?

 - How to Create a New MyEtherWallet?

-The swaps and device-based storage are possible thanks to numerous partners of MEW which include such projects as Trezor, Ledger, Kyber Network, Simplex, Changelly, and others.
+The swaps and device-based storage are possible thanks to numerous partners of MyEtherWallet which include such projects as Trezor, Ledger, Kyber Network, Simplex, Changelly, and others.

-Reportedly, there were some successful phishing attacks on MyEtherWallet users in the past.
-It triggered the company to improve its level of protection.
-MEW recommends to use the wallet offline, use MEWconnect, or choose one of the available hardware wallets provided by the partners of the platform.
+Nevertheless, these incidents have triggered the company to improve its level of protection.
+MyEtherWallet recommends to use the wallet offline, use a special security protocol MEWconnect, or choose one of the available hardware wallets provided by the partners of the platform.
 Additionally, Chrome browser users are advised to install EAL, PhishFort, or Cryptonite extensions in order to be warned in the case of visiting potentially dangerous web pages.
 Unfortunately, this recommendation will barely help those who use other browsers.

 It seems that MyEtherWallet did a serious job from its side to provide a secure product.
 The user's duty is to keep the Mnemonic phrase and the very device from stealing.
 Although even in that case it would be not an easy task to break into the user's wallet.
 Yes, there is no limit for security measures offered by different platforms and we can't say that MEW provides an impressive number of protection options, but these options themselves are quite good.